Emesent/hovermap_ros_api/README.md

 ### Notes

 #### Performance

 The parameters chosen, in particular the dimensions and the voxel size, can affect the performance at which the Hovermap's perception system runs.

-To ensure nominal performance, the total number of voxels should be less than 70 million and the `voxel_size` should be between `0.05` and `0.25`.
+To ensure nominal performance, the total number of voxels should be less or equal than 70 million and the `voxel_size` should be between `0.05` and `0.25`.

 #### Persistency

 The configuration is *persistent* between boots, so it only needs to be configured once.
 Sending an empty config to the Hovermap will reset the configuration to the default.

-## Changing perception configuration
+## Changing occupancy grid map configuration

 1. Update the parameters in the [`perception_config.yaml`](./src/hovermap_api/config/perception_config.yaml) file in the hovermap_api config directory

 2. Build the hovermap_api package with `catkin build hovermap_api`